When is it time to share your experiences in print so other benefit? The answer: right now! Here are five tips to write your long-awaited book.

 If you skip a day, you’ll skip another day, and then you’ll forget you’re writing a book.
-Writing is a habit, a daily task to complete if you truly want your words published.
+Writing is a habit, a daily task to complete if you want your words published.
 As little as 10 minutes each day is enough time.

 5. Keep going until your book is finished.

-Procrastination is part of every life, including yours and mine, and thankfully each of us works to remove it.
-Don’t allow stuff to get in the way of your dream, your goal, your book.
+Procrastination is part of every life, including yours and mine, and thankfully each of us works to end it.
+Don’t allow mundane stuff to get in the way of your dream, your goal, your book.
 Turning this dream into a reality will enhance your life and the lives of people who read it.

 Video proof to inspire your success

 I participated in the Indie Author Day festivities at numerous libraries in my local area where I was honored to share the above tips.
 Here’s a video from one event.